charlietag/Samba4_AD_RSAT/README.md

 Now your Samba is built, you can let **Windows RSAT** to deal with left configuration

 ### After install RSAT

-* Make sure THE ADMIN WINDOWS(RSAT) is joined to the domain
+1. Make sure THE DNS is pointed to the currect DNS SERVER (Mostly, the same as AD-DC server)
-* Make sure THE DNS is pointed to the currect DNS SERVER (Mostly, the same as AD-DC server)
+1. Make sure THE ADMIN WINDOWS(RSAT) is joined to the domain

 ### Features
 * Active Directory Forest Management